headforwards-spd/headforwards-website/src/pages/info-pages/who-we-work-with.md

       When both client and teams take a flexible approach to projects, they can easily collaborate to tackle issues and changes in direction, avoiding the challenges associated with waterfall-style project cycles.
   - quote: >-
+      One of the biggest challenges in software development is problem solving, and our teams have unique ways of approaching it.
+When partnerships have a strong foundation of trust and communication, the challenge becomes much easier to overcome.
+    type: quote-component
+  - isPostit: false
+    isRightImage: false
+    isTwoColumns: true
+    type: image-copy-component
+    title: Partnerships built on trust
+    text: >-
+      Headforwards teams produce their best work when trusted to self-organise and approach each project in their own way.

+      Working closely with the client throughout the process, the best partnerships rely on each other’s expertise to develop software uniquely suited to the client’s requirements.
+  - quote: >-
       Our Agile approach to software development means we’re not well suited to companies that insist on traditional processes – but those willing to